ieee-vgtc/ieeevis.org/content/info/presenter-information/presenting-virtually.md

 Additional discussion after the session can be continued on Discord.

 # Example Session Tutorials
-Please watch the example session tutorials below to see what to expect as a presenter in the virtual conference.
+Please watch the example session tutorials for 2020 below to see what to expect as a presenter in the virtual conference.
+The only differences between 2020 and this year are the inclusion of sli.do questions and the removal of youtube chat.

 ## Recorded Talk with Live Q&A